txpipe/oura/book/src/sources/n2n.md

 - `type`: this field must be set to the literal value `N2N`
 - `address`: a tuple describing the location of the tcp endpoint It must be specified as a string with hostname and port number.
 - `magic`: the magic of the network that the node is running (`mainnet`, `testnet` or a custom numeric value)
-- `since`: the point in the chain where reading of events should start from.
+- ~~`since`~~: (deprecated, please use `intersect`) the point in the chain where reading of events should start from.
 It must be specified as a tuple of slot (integer) and block hash (hex string)

+### Section `source.intersect`

+This section provides advanced options for instructing Oura from which point in the chain to start reading from.
+Read the [intersect options](../advanced/intersect_options.md) documenation for detailed information.

 ### Section `source.mapper`

-This section provides options to tweak the behaviour of how raw chain data is mapped into _Oura_ events.
+This section provides a way to opt-in into advances behaviour of how the raw chain data is mapped into _Oura_ events.
+Read the [mapper options](../advanced/mapper_options.md) documenation for detailed information.

-- `include_block_end_events`: instructs the mapper to include an event for when the mapper finishes crawling a block record.
-- `include_transaction_details`: instructs the mapper to include all details in the transaction event payload (inputs, outputs, metadata, mint, etc)
-- `include_transaction_end_events`: instructs the mapper to include an event for when the mapper finishes crawling a transaction record.
-- `include_block_cbor`: instructs the mapper to include the hex of the cbor in the block record.

 ## Examples

-Connecting to a local Cardano node in mainnet through unix sockets:
+Connecting to a remote Cardano node in mainnet through tcp sockets:

 ```toml
 [source]